-3.2.1 The EMFs produced by the overhead lines of the Project would have a given magnitude at a given distance from line.
-Therefore, the Study Area of the assessment includes all areas around the overhead lines and underground cables where the EMFs could potentially be significant, such that the assessment looks at the design rather than the specific location.
+3.2.1 The EMFs produced by the overhead lines of the KTR Project would have a given magnitude at a given distance from the line.
+Therefore, the Study Area of the assessment includes all areas around the overhead lines where the EMFs could potentially be significant, such that the assessment looks at the overhead line design rather than the specific location.
+Therefore, any changes in alignment that could occur within the 50m Infrastructure Location Allowance (ILA) proposed for the KTR Project would not alter the assessments presented here.
+This ensures that the equipment would be compliant with exposure guidelines irrespective of the KTR Project's operational location within the ILA.